andydunstall/piko/README.md

 No static configuration is required to configure endpoints, upstreams can listen on any endpoint they choose.

-Such as to open a HTTP or TCP upstream listener using the [Piko agent](./docs/agent/agent.md) that listens on endpoint `my-endpoint` and forwards traffic to `localhost:3000`:
+You can open an upstream listener using the
+[Piko agent](./docs/agent/agent.md), which supports both HTTP and TCP upstreams.
+Such as to listen on endpoint `my-endpoint` and forward traffic to `localhost:3000`:
 ```
 # HTTP listener.
 $ piko agent http my-endpoint 3000